-The amount available for borrowings at any one time under the AR Facility is limited to a borrowing base calculated based on the outstanding balance of eligible receivables, subject to certain reserves.
-Borrowings under the AR Facility bear interest at a rate equal to SOFR, subject to a 0% floor, plus a drawn fee, initially in the amount of 2.25%.
-The drawn fee varies based on our leverage, and Sabre Securitization also pays a fee on the undrawn committed amount of the AR Facility.
+Borrowings under the AR Facility bear interest at a rate equal to SOFR, subject to a 0% floor, plus a drawn fee, initially in the amount of 2.25%, plus a 0.10% SOFR adjustment.
+In connection with the issuance of the FILO Facility, the initial drawn fee was increased from 2.25% to 4.00%.
+The drawn fee varies based on our leverage ratio, and Sabre Securitization also pays a fee on the undrawn committed amount of the AR Facility.
 Interest and fees payable by Sabre Securitization under the AR Facility are due monthly.
-Net debt issuance costs related to our AR Facility are \$2 million and are recorded in other assets, net in our consolidated financial statements.
+Net debt issuance costs related to our AR Facility are \$1 million for the three months ended March 31, 2024 and \$2 million for the year ended December 31, 2023, which are recorded in other assets, net in our consolidated financial statements.